Oregon Territorial Legislature: 1852

 In 1852 the Legislature met from December 6, 1852 until February 3, 1853 in Oregon City.
 On December 22, the two chambers passed an act to dissolve the marriage between David S. Maynard and Lydia A. Maynard, which would later become an issue that worked its way to the United States Supreme Court in the case of Maynard v.
 Hill.
 Matthew Deady served as the President of the Council with Benjamin F. Harding as the Speaker of the House for the session.

 1853

 On March 2, 1853, Washington Territory was created out of the northern and eastern portions of Oregon Territory, eliminating those counties from the Oregon Legislature.
 The 1853 Legislature met in Salem from December 5, 1853 to February 2, 1854.
 The legislature created Coos County in southwestern Oregon on the Oregon Coast on December 22, 1853, and Columbia County was created out of the northern portion of Washington County by an act of the body on January 16, 1854.
-Ralph Wilcox served as the President of the Council with C. Z. Bishop as the Speaker of the House.
+Ralph Wilcox served as the President of the Council with Zebulon C. Bishop as the Speaker of the House.